MarilynKeller/OSSO/installation.md

 ``` cd path/to/OSSO/data ```
 ``` unzip star_1_1.zip ```

-Likewise, download the skeleton data from https://osso.is.tue.mpg.de/download.php, and place it in the `data` folder.
+Likewise, download the Skeleton Inference Model (first link) from https://osso.is.tue.mpg.de/download.php, and place it in the `data` folder.
 ```unzip skeleton.zip ```

 Your `OSSO/data` folder should look like this: